mrkamel/search_cop/README.md

 ActiveRecord::Base.connection.execute "CREATE INDEX fulltext_index_books_on_title ON books USING GIN(to_tsvector('simple', title))"
 ```

-Regardinc compound indices for PostgreSQL, use:
+Regarding compound indices for PostgreSQL, use:

 ```ruby
 ActiveRecord::Base.connection.execute "CREATE INDEX fulltext_index_books_on_title ON books USING GIN(to_tsvector('simple', author || ' ' || title))"